tsheporamantso/Setup-Mobile-Project/README.md

 **[Personal Portfolio]** is about designing a mobile and desktop page of a personal portfolio.
- In this project, I built the desktop version of my portfolio using media query:
+ In this project, I built the Desktop & Mobile version of my portfolio using HTML5, CSS3 & ES6:
 - [ ] Follow GitHub Flow
 - [ ] Fix Linters Errors
 - [ ] Use Grid and FlexBox